zeroincombenze/profiles/profile_zero/egg-info/description.rst

-Zeroincombenze(R) profile.

-This module set main user login to zeroadm
+This module installs a complete Odoo instance and set main user login to zeroadm.